stanleychen/ASPNET-Core-Angular2-Webpack-StarterTemplate/README.md

 `npm start`

-at the level of the "package.json" file and browser to
+at the level of the "package.json" file and browse to

-`localhost:8080`
+`localhost:5000`

 ### Option 2 (Frontend and backend running)